mauronen/DailyTradeReportingEngine/README.md

 According to Non Functional Requirement 1) I’ve designed an utility class, called com.jpmorgan.dailytradereporting.utilities.TradesListBuilder that allow to build and send sample data, so to test whole project.

-Attached to solution there are two
+Attached to solution there are two diagrams:
+1) Class Diagram that shows whole static relationships between classe
+2) A Sequence Diagram that shows major steps of execution of solution